arunp77/statistics-and-atmospheric-data/Atmospheric_statistics/02_data_and_uncertainties_in_atmospheric_measurements.md

 * Rodgers, C. D. (2000). *Inverse Methods for Atmospheric Sounding: Theory and Practice*.
 * Emery, W. J. & Thomson, R. E. (2017). *Data Analysis Methods in Physical Oceanography*.
 * Wilks, D. S. (2019). *Statistical Methods in the Atmospheric Sciences*.

----

-Would you like me to continue with **Chapter 3: Statistical Distributions in Atmospheric Data** next — where we’ll dive into Gaussian vs. non-Gaussian distributions, skewness, heavy tails, and why atmospheric variables (like rainfall or aerosol optical depth) rarely behave “normally”?